mukut-d/mukutPortfolio/docs/Year was 2023/deploy-your-site.md

 # Deploy your site

+**Okay, this is not related to portfolio, still you should know how to deploy your sites , So learn it from here!**

 Docusaurus is a **static-site-generator** (also called **[Jamstack](https://jamstack.org/)**).

 It builds your site as simple **static HTML, JavaScript and CSS files**.